mxchinegod/swan_scrape/README.md

 </details>

-## 🤓 advanced configuration & job planning
+## 🤓 advanced configuration & job planning (many of these will be broken while being retrofitted)

 <details><summary>declare existing config from file</summary>